jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

     (ii) thereafter, at intervals of no more than 3 years; and (b) the review officer prepares a written report on the review and gives copies to the Secretary and the school's principal (or other chief executive) and managers.
 (10) Subject to subsection (11), the Secretary may at any time cancel a school's registration under this section.
-(11) The Secretary shall not cancel a school's registration under this section unless, after having—the Secretary is not satisfied that the school is efficient.
+(11) The Secretary shall not cancel a school's registration under this section unless, after having— the Secretary is not satisfied that the school is efficient.
-  (a) taken all reasonable steps to get all the relevant information; and (b) considered a report on the school from a review officer,— (12) Where—the school's managers commit an offence against this Act, and shall be liable on summary conviction to a fine not exceeding $200 for every day or part of a day on which the offence took place.
+  (a) taken all reasonable steps to get all the relevant information; and (b) considered a report on the school from a review officer,— (12) Where— the school's managers commit an offence against this Act, and shall be liable on summary conviction to a fine not exceeding $200 for every day or part of a day on which the offence took place.
   (a) a school that is not a registered school operates as a school; or (b) a school registered under this section as a school of a particular description or descriptions operates as a school of another description; or
   (c) a school registered under this section whose managers have not told the Secretary that it will stop operating does not operate,—